Cois Fharraige (festival): 2008 line-up

+The line-up for 2008 was as follows:

 2009 festival

+The 2009 edition of the festival was troubled even before it began.
+Taking place in the Post-2008 Irish economic downturn, by May 2009 there were major concerns the festival could not go ahead due to a lack of sponsorship after Sony Ericsson pulled out.
+However, in mid-June 2009 local businesses came to an agreement with MCD to fill the void left by Sony Ericsson in an attempt to save the festival.

+The festival was not officially confirmed to be taking place until just weeks before it was due to be held.

-Cois Fharraige 2009 took place from 11 to 13 September in Kilkee, County Clare.
+Cois Fharraige 2009 took place from 11 to 13 September in Kilkee.
 On 13 May 2009, it was reported that MCD had applied for a licence to hold the festival.
 It featured acts such as Doves, The Zutons, Newton Faulkner, Noah and the Whale, The Hold Steady, Stereo MCs, The Lightning Seeds and Jerry Fish & The Mudbug Club.
 The Blizzards and Laura Izibor were later added.

-The 2009 festival was a flop and poorly attended.
-The organisers of the event suffered huge financial losses as a result.
+Despite what was believed to be a strong lineup, 2009 only had 3,000 attendees, significantly down from years prior.
+Some of this was attributed to how late the festival had been officially confirmed as taking place.

 2009 was the last year of Cois Fharraige.